keyz/the-super-tiny-interpreter/README.md

 8. Variable Declaration Statement
   - Notice that we only support `const` for now and there's NO mutation (assignment) in our language.
     - That means we can initialize stuff once and only once
-    - And of course `const foo` is not valid JavaScript
+    - And of course `const foo;` is not valid JavaScript
   - If you are familiar with Scheme/OCaml, then `const LHS = RHS` behaves just like a `letrec`.

   ```javascript